QUICK Travel GUIDE to Peru

 There are many delicious things to eat in Peru.
 Here is my guide on what to eat in Peru and where to go to eat it.

-Most people skip Lima on their way to the magical Machu Picchu.
-This guide will help you figure out what to do in 48 hours in Lima, and why you shouldn't necessarily skip this capital city.
+Most people skip Lima to go to Machu Picchu.
+Check out this guide on what to do in 48 hours in Lima, and why you shouldn't necessarily skip this capital city.

 A photographic journal of my one-day Inca Trail hike to the magical lost city of the Incas - Machu Picchu